bradster45/search-mixin/README.md

 2) ListView that inherits from mixin, and has a search_vector array defined in the class [ArticleList](https://github.com/bradster45/searchMixin/blob/master/searchDemo/public/views.py#L13)

 Note the 'search_vector' array.
 These are the model fields you wish to search using the mixin.
+Django's double underscore notation is valid here.

 3) The HTML form that generates the url args used by the mixin in order to filter [#search_form](https://github.com/bradster45/searchMixin/blob/master/searchDemo/public/templates/public/base.html#L27)